arhelmus/akka-http-rest/README.md

 For storaging there are Storage classes that always have interface with two implementation, production one and in-memory one.
 That's needed to fasten tests of services and make it independent from each other.

+### Code formatting
+There are [Scalafmt](https://scalameta.org/scalafmt/) integrated to the project.
+Its a opinionated code formatter that formats a code automatically instead of you.
+To use it, please run `sbt scalafmt` before commit or enable format on save in IntelijIdea (should be available in other editors too).

 ### Checking code coverage
 To generate code coverage report, please run: `sbt clean coverage test coverageReport`.
 Then you will have HTML pages with reports in `/target/scala-2.12/scoverage-report`